XiaochenCui/XiaochenCui.github.io/content/posts/context-switch-function-calling.md

 After we have call and ret instructions, there is a very important issue must be dealt with: the registers used by subroutine (callee) are very likely also used by the caller, which caused conflicts in the use of registers.

-For all registers used by the subroutine, its value must be saved to the stack when the subroutine starts to execute, and then restored before the subroutine returns, in a reverse order.
+For all registers used by the subroutine, its value must be saved to the stack when the subroutine starts to execute, and then restored before the subroutine returns, in the inverse order.

 e.g: (assuming the `CX` and `SI` registers are used by the function `foo`)